• Read this if you’re new here

 I started the day with the tram from my accommodation to Wencenclas Square, the main Square in Prague, which is in the New Town.
 I had to change trams once, but I found public transport in Prague so easy to navigate and I arrived there within 20 minutes.
 There wasn’t a lot around that area I wanted to see (if you’re interested, they have the only Cubist Lamp Post in the world, although I decided not to go and find that in favour of other things on my list) but Wencenclas Square has lots of bars, restaurants and hotels, as well as a few museums and the opera, so if they’re the sort of places you like to be when exploring a city, Wencenclas Square is for you.

-I would likely have skipped Wencenclas Square during my 48 hours in Prague BUT I really wanted to visit Vyntopnar, a bar where your food and drink is delivered to you on a model train that runs all around the place.
+I would likely have skipped Wencenclas Square during my weekend spending 48 hours in Prague BUT I really wanted to visit Vyntopnar, a bar where your food and drink is delivered to you on a model train that runs all around the place.
 It’s a bit ridiculous, yes, but I enjoy quirky places.
 I paid 10 euros for a cocktail and a small dessert so it’s not too pricy which you often find with the more unusual places.
 I would recommend for a cool photo opportunity.

-David Černý, I went to one of Prague’s most famous sights, Charles Bridge.
+After calling to see the Head of Kafka, a large rotating head sculpture by David Černý, I went to one of Prague’s most famous sights, Charles Bridge.
 I spent quite a while here taking photos and you can also go up one of the towers for better views.

 After Charles Bridge I headed towards the John Lennon Wall, passing the Narrowest Street and the Pissing Sculpture outside the Kafka Museum on the way.
 The wall was somewhere I knew I’d love as I’m such a street art fan and due to Covid it was really quiet, so me and the other couple of people taking photos there were able to shoot around each other without too many issues.
 I’m just sad I forgot to take a Sharpie to leave my mark on there.